jwwun/SnoozeFuseCursor/Documentation.md

 - **Haptic Feedback**: Triggers haptic feedback on each successful swipe
 - **Timeout Protection**: Swipe count resets after 3 seconds of inactivity
 - **Improved Safety**: Prevents accidental exits from sleep screens
+- **Conditional Swipe Requirement**: Only requires two swipes when timer is active; single swipe/tap when timer is inactive
+- **Redesigned SleepScreen Buttons**: Added separate buttons for returning to SettingsScreen (resetting timers) and NapScreen (keeping settings)
+- **Tap-Only Mode**: When timer ends, both buttons change to tap-only versions instead of requiring swipes
+- **Enhanced Button Design**: Improved button aesthetics with gradients, shadows, and visual depth

+### SleepScreen UI Enhancements
+- **Clear Navigation**: Distinct visual styling for Settings and Nap buttons
+- **Proper Destination Paths**: Fixed navigation to ensure Settings button returns to SettingsScreen and Nap button returns to NapScreen
+- **Visual Aesthetics**: Enhanced button design with gradients, shadows, and visual depth
+- **Proper Spacing**: Improved layout and spacing for buttons and UI elements
+- **Clearer Labels**: Updated button labels to clearly indicate their function
+- **Color Differentiation**: Used different colors to distinguish button functions (indigo for Settings, purple for Nap)

 ### Implementation Details
 - Created `HomeIndicatorHider` as a UIViewControllerRepresentable to hide home indicator